SUSE/kucero/README.md

 performs _automatic_ Kubernetes control plane certificate rotation.

 Kucero takes care both:
-- kubeadm-managed certificates and kubeconfigs: kucero periodically watches the kubeadm generated certificates and kubeconfigs on host system, and renews certificates/kubeconfigs when the certificates/kubeconfigs residual time is below than user configured time period.
+- kubeadm certificates and kubeconfigs: kucero periodically watches the kubeadm generated certificates and kubeconfigs on host system, and renews certificates/kubeconfigs when the certificates/kubeconfigs residual time is below than user configured time period.
+- kubelet certificates:
+  - kubelet.conf: kucero helps on auto-update the `/etc/kubernetes/kubelet.conf` from embedded base64 encoded client cert/key to using the local file `/var/lib/kubelet/kubelet-client-current.pem` (this is a bug if you bootstrap a cluster with kubeadm version < 1.17).
+  - client certificate: kucero helps on configuring `rotateCertificates: true` or `rotateCertificates: false` in `/var/lib/kubelet/config.yaml` which controls to auto rotates the kubelet client certificate or not.
+When configures `rotateCertificates: true`, the kubelet sends out the client CSR at approximately 70%-90% of the total lifetime of the certificate, then the kube-controler-manager watches kubelet client CSR, and then auto signs and approves kubelet client certificates with Kubernetes cluster CA cert/key pair.
-- kubelet server CSR: kucero controller watches kubelet server CSR, and then auto signs and approves kubelet server certificates with user-specified CA cert/key pair.
+  - server certificate: kucero helps on configuring `serverTLSBootstrap: true` or `serverTLSBootstrap: false` in `/var/lib/kubelet/config.yaml` which controls to auto rotates the kubelet server certificate or not.
+When configures `serverTLSBootstrap: true`, the kubelet sends out the server CSR at approximately 70%-90% of the total lifetime of the certificate, then the kucero controller watches kubelet server CSR, and then auto signs and approves kubelet server certificates with user-specified CA cert/key pair.

 ## Kubelet Configuration

-To enable kubelet server TLS bootstrapping, you need to set `serverTLSBootstrap: true` in kubelet configuration file `/var/lib/kubelet/config.yaml`.
-This will enable kubelet to generates kubelet server CSR.
+By default, kucero enables kubelet client `rotateCertificates: true` and server certificates `serverTLSBootstrap: true` auto rotation, you could disable it by passing flags to kucero:
+- `--enable-kubelet-client-cert-rotation=false`
+- `--enable-kubelet-server-cert-rotation=false`

 ## Build Requirements

 - Golang >= 1.13
 - Docker
 - Kustomize

+## Container Requirement Package

+- /usr/bin/kubectl
+- /usr/bin/nsenter

 ## Kubeadm Compatibility